aws-samples/dr-with-eks-efs/README.md

 ### Step 17 - Update the web page content and verify access

-Make sure you are in the Kubernetes cluster context of the DR region by using `kubectl config use-context ...` or `kubectx`.
+Make sure you are in the Kubernetes cluster context of the DR region by using `kubectl config use-context <context-name>` or `kubectx <context-name>`.

 ```bash
 Pod=$(kubectl get pods | grep "efs-app" | awk '{print $1}')